DNLINYJ/DetectVMP3/README.md

 # DetectVMP3

-This is a POC to detect the exist of VMP3 by search feature watermark.
+This is a POC to detect the exist of VMProtect 3 protection by search feature watermark.

 The idea comes from my friend [@66hh](https://github.com/66hh)